dlinardi/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 4.2 for the purposes of learning Rails by example.

+Throughout the process, I learned how to work with large preexisting code bases all while learning the classic MVC architecture.

+## Screenshots

 ## Setup